Let me say this first, because it really matters: procrastination isn’t laziness.

 - Difficulty starting or finishing tasks

-The important thing to know is this: this is not part of you, it’s just a pattern your brain has learned.
+The important thing to know is this: It’s a learned pattern that has been repeated and reinforced over time.

 The good news